Letter From the Chair

 Our residency program offers a unique educational experience that provides exposure to all facets of otolaryngology.
 We offer full-time faculty in every subspecialty.
 Aided by valuable resources, such as our new state-of-the-art otolaryngology surgical training laboratory, our faculty work together to provide trainees with a strong, broad foundation in the field.

 It’s also worth noting that we are strongly committed to research and scholarship.
 Our location in the city of Boston, often referred to as the “medical epicenter,” places us right in the middle of a large community of innovators in science and medicine, of which our faculty and trainees play a leading role.
 As such, we emphasize the integration of scientific discovery and clinical care to achieve progress in our field.
-Six months of our residency curriculum is dedicated solely to research, but research progress is continuous throughout the residency.
+Twenty weeks of our residency curriculum is dedicated solely to research, but research progress is continuous throughout the program.

 We’re grateful for our relationships with alumni of our training programs.
 Though many are now scattered across the country and the world, we are always excited to hear about how they are advancing in their careers.
 With every graduation, we celebrate our collaborative efforts in training future leaders in the field of otolaryngology and medicine.
 It’s a tradition we’re very proud of.